Club News :: The Friday Flyer

 Mommy n Me

-Mommy n Me is for toddlers and pre-school aged children and their moms.
+The Mommy n Me Club will be kicking off its second semester on Friday, January 27, from 9 to 11 a.m. at Holiday Harbor Park.
+The club is from preschool age children ages one to five years old.
+The cost is $60 (cash only) per child over the age of one.
+A discount will be given to siblings.
+Spokesperson Leslie Geer says, We have so many fun and exciting toddler friendly events planned for this semester."

 Monthly meetings are on the first and third Fridays from 9 to 11 a.m.
 The club meets at different places locally for organized play dates.
-Spokesperson Leslie Ann Geer says, "It's a safe and fun environment for children and their mommies to make lasting friendships while enjoying organized play dates."
-The club is no longer accepting registrations for this semester, but will start up a new semester on January 20, 2017.
-For more information and weekly updates, visit the club's Facebook page at Canyon Lake Mommy n Me 2016/2017.
+For more information and weekly updates, call Leslie Geer at 714-269-5877 or visit the club's Facebook page at Canyon Lake Mommy n Me 2016/2017.

 Bosom Buddies